Michael Faraday: Royal Institution and public service

 As a respected scientist in a nation with strong maritime interests, Faraday spent extensive amounts of time on projects such as the construction and operation of lighthouses and protecting the bottoms of ships from corrosion.
 His workshop still stands at Trinity Buoy Wharf above the Chain and Buoy Store, next to London's only lighthouse where he carried out the first experiments in electric lighting for lighthouses.

 Faraday was also active in what would now be called environmental science, or engineering.
 He investigated industrial pollution at Swansea and was consulted on air pollution at the Royal Mint.
 In July 1855, Faraday wrote a letter to The Times on the subject of the foul condition of the River Thames, which resulted in an often-reprinted cartoon in Punch.
 (See also The Great Stink).

-Faraday assisted with the planning and judging of exhibits for the Great Exhibition of 1851 in London.
+Faraday assisted with the planning and judging of exhibits for the Great Exhibition of 1851 in Hyde Park, London.
 He also advised the National Gallery on the cleaning and protection of its art collection, and served on the National Gallery Site Commission in 1857.
 Education was another of Faraday's areas of service; he lectured on the topic in 1854 at the Royal Institution, and, in 1862, he appeared before a Public Schools Commission to give his views on education in Great Britain.
 Faraday also weighed in negatively on the public's fascination with table-turning, mesmerism, and seances, and in so doing chastised both the public and the nation's educational system.